 Ball State University's Center for Business and Economic Research is a federally designated state data center.
 In addition to our economic forecasting events and in-depth economic analysis, we also produce a suite of free, publicly available web tools.
-You can use the links below or visit cberdata.org.
+Browse the CBER Data Center by visiting www.cberdata.org or see below for more information.

 View regularly updated data sets from primary sources for the U.S., Indiana, and Indiana's metro areas.
 Update notifications are available through the Indiana Business Bulletin and Twitter.